Javascript is not enabled.

 “The Fed is mindful of both inflation and job growth, and inflation is coming down close to its target, and the broad markets are showing signs of softening,” says Gary Schlossberg, global strategist with the Wells Fargo Investment Institute.
 “That’s all against the backdrop of slowing economic growth.”

-The Fed’s rate cut and those that will likely follow in the coming months have broad implications for older Americans and the economy as a whole, potentially bringing some relief to borrowers 50 and older who are struggling amid high interest rates.
+The Fed’s latest rate cut has broad implications for older Americans and the economy as a whole, potentially bringing some relief to borrowers 50 and older who are struggling amid high interest rates.
 Unfortunately, rate cuts also potentially mean lower returns for savers.

-This month marks the first time the Federal Reserve has cut interest rates since March 2020, when the Fed slashed rates to nearly zero in a bid to resuscitate the economy after it ground to a halt during the pandemic.
+September marked the first time the Federal Reserve cut interest rates since March 2020, when the Fed slashed rates to nearly zero in a bid to resuscitate the economy after it ground to a halt during the pandemic.
 Rates remained at rock-bottom levels until 2022, when the Fed began a series of rate hikes aimed at taming then-rampant inflation.

 Why the Fed lowers interest rates